STERN: Simultaneous Trajectory Estimation and Relative Navigation for Autonomous Underwater Proximity Operations: Factor graphs as a flexible representation

 where the target's state throughout the long distance phase is that of a 3D landmark.
 Since we are dealing with a dynamically active mothership, we adopt the notion that the vessel can keep a constant depth (as posed in \cite{watt_concept_2016}) to constrain the estimated landmark positions to a 2D plane.

-With respect to the dynamics of the target, it is highly likely to be dealing with a forward moving submarine during an AUV recovery process, given the fact that a positive forward velocity will facilitate the subsequent prox-ops phases by granting higher control authority to both agents due to their hydrodynamic constraints~\cite{watt_concept_2016}.
-Furthermore, we assume the scenario to take place in open waters, where no obstacles are present for the agents to avoid, and assume the target will keep a constant heading throughout (at least) the long distance phase, as argued by \cite{watt_concept_2016, hydroid_underwater_2012, ruan_factor_2020}.
-Thus, we augment the nodes in our factor graph to include variables for estimating the target's unknown and constant velocity $v = ||\Vel{W}{T}{W}|| \in \R$ and heading $\theta \in S^1$.
+We use a set of basic (yet warranted \cite{watt_concept_2016, hydroid_underwater_2012, ruan_factor_2020}) assumptions when modeling the dynamics of the target given that our first and foremost objective herein is neither solely maximizing estimation performance or model fidelity, but rather showcasing the suitability of STERN to easily accommodate generic sensor models and target motion models in a \emph{plug-and-play} manner.
+Firstly, we assume that it is highly likely to be dealing with a forward moving mothership during an AUV recovery process, due to the fact that a positive forward velocity will facilitate the subsequent prox-ops phases by granting higher control authority to both agents due to their hydrodynamic constraints~\cite{watt_concept_2016}; and secondly, we assume the scenario to take place in open waters, where no obstacles are present for the agents to avoid, and assume the target will keep a constant heading throughout (at least) the long distance phase, as argued by \cite{watt_concept_2016, hydroid_underwater_2012, ruan_factor_2020}.
+A straightforward way of including such constraints in the graph is by including variable nodes for estimating the target's unknown and constant velocity $v = ||\Vel{\Wf}{\Tf}{\Wf}|| = ||\prescript{\Wf}{}{}\bm v_{\Tf}|| \in \R$ and heading $\theta \in S^1$.

 It is the interaction between the target's position $\tgtx$ and the two additional dynamics parameters $v, \theta$, together with some motion model, that allows us to explicitly reason about the motion of the target, essentially rendering the target to be an element of $\SE(2)$.